 Shepparton Line Upgrade

-- Upgrades to 59 level crossings between Donnybrook and Shepparton
+- upgrades to up to 59 level crossings between Donnybrook and Shepparton

-- Signalling and track upgrades to enable trains to travel at speeds of up to 130km/h
+- track upgrades to enable trains to travel at up to 130km/h

 Warrnambool Line Upgrade ($114 million)